resolve109/study-aws-sa/aws-study-guide.md

   - Helps mitigate DDoS attacks by distributing traffic across multiple edge locations
   - Integrates with AWS Shield (including standard protection at no extra cost)
   - Provides a global distribution network for both static and dynamic website content
+- **Content Delivery Optimization**:
+  - Ideal for caching and delivering static content like HTML pages to global audiences
+  - Provides efficient and effective solution for delivering media files stored in S3 globally
+  - Caches content at edge locations nearest to end users for maximum performance
+  - Can handle millions of views from around the world without impacting origin S3 buckets
+  - More effective for global content delivery than presigned URLs, cross-region replication, or Route 53 geoproximity
+  - Securely delivers confidential media files with options for signed URLs/cookies for protected content
+  - Offers significant performance advantages over accessing S3 buckets directly

 ### Amazon VPC
 - **Internet Gateways**: